-- Day-ahead Scheduling Reserve Market offers may be submitted only for those resources located electrically within the PJM RTO. - Resources may participate and be compensated in both the Day-ahead Scheduling Reserve and Synchronized Reserve Markets.
-In addition, resources may participate and be compensated in both the Day-ahead Scheduling and Regulation Markets However, since resources cannot participate in both the Synchronized Reserve and Regulation markets; no resources can participate in the Day-ahead Scheduling Reserve, Synchronized Reserve AND Regulation markets and be compensated for all three. - The following additional Demand Resources requirements must also be met in order to participate in the Day-ahead Scheduling Reserve Market: - Demand resources' response controls must be approved by PJM prior to participation in the Supplement Reserve Market including ability to be dispatched by PJM's Unit Dispatch System. - Demand resources providing Day-ahead Scheduling Reserve are required to provide telemetry that is capable of providing metering information at no less than a one minute scan rate. - Metering information of demand resources is not required to be sent to PJM in real time.
-Daily uploads at the close of the next business day after the operating day if an event has occurred are sufficient, as the response evaluation is performed after the fact. - Demand resources may be aggregated and offered into the PJM Day-ahead Scheduling Reserve Market as one combined resource if the appropriate telemetry is provided for the aggregated resource. - Demand resource participation will be limited to 25% of the RTO Day-ahead Scheduling Reserve Requirement. - Demand Resources will be allowed to participate in the Day-ahead Scheduling Reserve Markets if approved by the appropriate Regional Reliability Council.
+- o Demand resources' response controls must be approved by PJM prior to participation in the Day-Ahead Scheduling Reserve Market including ability to be dispatched by PJM's Security Constrained Economic Dispatch system. - o Demand resources providing Day-Ahead Scheduling Reserve are required to provide telemetry that is capable of providing metering information at no less than a one minute scan rate. - Metering information of demand resources is not required to be sent to PJM in real time.
+Daily uploads at the close of the next business day after the operating day if an event has occurred are sufficient, as the response evaluation is performed after the fact. - Demand resources may be aggregated and offered into the PJM Day-Ahead Scheduling Reserve Market as one combined resource if the appropriate telemetry is provided for the aggregated resource. - Demand resource participation will be limited to 25% of the RTO Day-Ahead Scheduling Reserve Requirement. - Demand Resources will be allowed to participate in the Day-Ahead Scheduling Reserve Markets if approved by the appropriate Regional Reliability Council. - Dynamic Transfer resources are eligible to provide Day-Ahead Scheduling Reserve as per Attachment F of Manual 12.

-11.2.3 Day-ahead Scheduling Reserve Market Rules
+11.2.3 Day-Ahead Scheduling Reserve Market Rules

-- The following offer and operational information must be supplied through the eMKT System: - Day-ahead Scheduling Reserve Availability. - Day-ahead Scheduling Reserve Offer Price Offers to provide Day-ahead Scheduling [30-Minute] Reserve are in dollars/MW of reserve to be provided, and \$0/MW is a valid offer. - A valid generator or demand response energy offer must be available in the Dayahead Energy Market to participate.
+The following offer and operational information must be supplied through the Markets Gateway System:

-- Energy resources will need to have an energy offer available in the Day-ahead Market to participate in the Day-ahead Scheduling Reserve Market. - All generator units that have submitted day-ahead energy offers and meet the Day-ahead Scheduling Reserve Market Eligibility requirements will be considered available to provide Day-ahead Scheduling reserve (Must offer requirement). - All demand resources that have submitted day-ahead energy offers and meet the Day-ahead Scheduling Reserve Market Eligibility requirements may provide Dayahead Scheduling reserve (eMKT System default = unavailable).
-Demand resources may voluntarily make themselves available to provide Day-ahead Scheduling Reserve. - Day-ahead Scheduling Reserve Offer Quantity (MW) for Online Units is derived as the lesser of: - difference of the Emergency Max DA Dispatch Pt scheduled - Energy Ramp Rate (30 minutes) - o Day-ahead Scheduling Reserve Offer Quantity (MW) for Offline Units is: - Emergency Max
+- Day-Ahead Scheduling Reserve Availability. - Day-Ahead Scheduling Reserve Offer Price Offers to provide Day-Ahead Scheduling [30-Minute] Reserve are in dollars/MW of reserve to be provided, and \$0/MW is a valid offer. - A valid generator or demand response energy offer must be available in the Day-Ahead Energy Market to participate. - Energy resources will need to have an energy offer available in the Day-Ahead Market to participate in the Day-Ahead Scheduling Reserve Market. - All generator units that have submitted day-ahead energy offers and meet the Dayahead Scheduling Reserve Market Eligibility requirements will be considered available to provide Day-Ahead Scheduling reserve (Must offer requirement). - All demand resources that have submitted day-ahead energy offers and meet the Day-Ahead Scheduling Reserve Market Eligibility requirements may provide Day-Ahead Scheduling reserve (Markets Gateway System default = unavailable).
+Demand resources may voluntarily make themselves available to provide Day-Ahead Scheduling Reserve. - Day-Ahead Scheduling Reserve Offer Quantity (MW) for Online Units is derived as the lesser of: - o difference of the Economic Max DA Dispatch Pt scheduled